xizho10/dev-products/docs-en/SDKs/wallet-intergration.md

 ## Overview

+### Ontology SDK

+SDK is a tool that is invoked directly in the program.
+Currently.

 The wallet function includes giving an account for digit asset and digital identity. [wallet Specification](https://ontio.github.io/documentation/Wallet_File_Specification_en.html)

 Wallet function lists: